Post 1987 Emergency Service Radio Schemes

 The post-WARC hilltop base station equipment were Marconi RC7000 Transmitters and Marconi RC792 Receivers, for the metropolitan forces.
 Rural forces using Burndept BE527 Transmitters with Pye R4001 Receivers.
 Fire services used BE527 Transmitters with Pye R8/R8HO Receivers.

 One design of common aerial arrangement for the police bands was the turnstile aerial.
 It became a distinguishing feature of Home Office sites.
 Using a common aerial avoided the expense of multiple aerials and their associated feeder system.
 Another design - the skeleton slot and reflector, was employed less frequently.
-In the photo above, there are 3 separate panels, one for each channel, all on one face, but for coverage in all directions, panels might be fitted on all four sides.
+In the photo above, there are 3 separate panels, one for each channel, all on one face, but for coverage in all directions, panels are fitted on all four sides.

 Along with the move to WARC highband frequencies, the channel spacing was reduced to 12.5 kHz, this now precluded the use of offset carriers used previously.
 Using a very stable oscillator it was now possible to operate multisite schemes with all the hilltop transmitters operating within a few hertz of the nominal centre frequency.
 This is known as Quasi-Synchronous operation, and avoided problems that would cause null spots, if all the transmitters operated in perfect synchronism.
 Quasi-Synchronous transmissions have a characteristic rapid fading effect when heard from outside the service area.